 Q:Where should I send my permit application for processing?

-A: Permit applications should be sent to the DNR Forest Service in the county where the work is being requested.
-For a listing of DNR Forest Services offices, please refer to: County Map
+A: Permit applications should be sent to the Department of Natural Resources Forest Service in the county where the work is being requested.
+For a listing of Department of Natural Resources Forest Services offices, please refer to: County Map

 Q: Where will I find the Ranger's final determination?